jpgmv1998/reproducible_paper_template/README.md

 Disclaimer: This project aims to incorporate reproducible workflows gathered from multiple sources based on the author's personal preferences, needs, and limitations.

-Feedbacks and suggestions are welcome to improve this project. :rocket:
+Feedback and suggestions are welcome to improve this project. :rocket:

 Ideas for implementation are stored on [Issues](https://github.com/jpgmv1998/reproducible_paper_template/issues).